olivierlacan/olivierlacan.com/_posts/2013-09-14-meeting-ios-7.markdown

 - the grey gradient shared by Camera and Settings feels really out of place
 - the Maps, Weather, Clock, Music, Mail, and Calendar icons are great
 - let's not even talk about Calculator (use CalcBot), Reminders, or Contacts
-- I absolutely *love* what they've done with folders.
+- I *love* what they've done with folders.
 They were quite ugly for multiple iterations of iOS and now they finally don't feel like warts next to other icons, perhaps the scaling algorithm was improved for the icons, or maybe it's the increased size of icons in general that makes the tiny icons inside Folders much easier to see.
+On twitter Nathan Henderson mentioned that when opened, the folder display doesn't adjust to the height of the iPhone anymore and the icons are displayed in a 3 by 3 grid with pagination (like the home screen) — I think it's a minor drawback
+- it's really nice that notifications at the top of the screen now have a small handle at the bottom, showing you how easily you can dismiss them, very much unlike the previous notifications.
+- it is quite strange to not have anything to swipe two on the left side of the home screen, I think it's going to take some getting used to, I have to rewire a muscle memory I had developed.
+That said, I had never really enjoyed having spotlights on the right of the home screen, I accidentally accessed this screen far too often while swiping through home pages

 ## FaceTime app
 - whoa it's freaky to see a blurred live image of myself behind the All Contacts first screen in that app, but I guess it's appropriate